 Intuitively, the TNMM assumes that $\mbX_i$ follows a tensor normal distribution with mean $\bolmu_k^*$ within the $k$-th cluster.
 The parameter $\bolmu_k^*$ represents the centroid of the $k$-th cluster, while the covariance matrices $\bolSigma_1^*,\ldots,\bolSigma_M^*$ determine the dependence structure among the features.
 Also, with the latent variable $Y_i$, it is easy to specify the scale of $\bolSigma_1^*$.
 Since $\sigma^*_{m,11}=1$ for all $m>1$, we must have that $\sigma^*_{1,11}=\Var(X_{i,1\cdots 1}\mid Y_i=k)$ for all $i,k$.

 To better understand the TNMM, we consider its implication on $\vecc(\mbX_i)$.
-By vectorizing the data, the model is shown to be equivalent to \beq \Pr(Y_i=k)=\pi_k^*,\quad\vecc(\mbX_i)\mid (Y_i=k)\sim N(\vecc(\bolmu^*_k),\bigotimes_{m=M}^1\bolSigma^*_m), \eeq which resembles the GMM in \eqref{eq.GMM}.
+By vectorizing the data, the model is equivalent to \beq \Pr(Y_i=k)=\pi_k^*,\quad\vecc(\mbX_i)\mid (Y_i=k)\sim N(\vecc(\bolmu^*_k),\bigotimes_{m=M}^1\bolSigma^*_m), \eeq which resembles the GMM in \eqref{eq.GMM}.
 A major distinction arises from our parsimonious parametrization of the covariance.
 It is easy to see that, if we ignore the tensor structure and impose GMM on $\vecc(\mbX_i)$, the covariance has $O(\prod_{i=1}^M p_m^2)$ parameters.
-However, the covariance in \eqref{eq.TNMM.vec} is determined by $O(\sum_{m=1}^Mp_m^2)$ parameters, because of the Kronecker separable modeling of tensor covariance.
-The reduction in the number of parameters is drastic even for moderate dimensions, and improves estimation efficiency, especially when the sample size is small.
+However, the covariance in \eqref{eq.TNMM.vec} is determined by $O(\sum_{m=1}^Mp_m^2)$ parameters, because of the separable Kronecker product structure in the tensor covariance.
+The reduction in the number of parameters is drastic even for moderately high dimensions, and improves estimation efficiency, especially when the sample size is small.

 Note that the vectorization is only for demonstration purpose.
 In our estimation algorithm to be introduced, we never vectorize the observations; instead, we preserve the tensor form and use tensor operators for efficient implementation.
-When it comes to methodology developments and computation, the tensor form greatly reduces the storage and computation cost in DEEM algoritihm.
+When it comes to methodology developments and computation, the tensor form also greatly reduces the storage and computation costs in the DEEM algorithm.
 See Section~\ref{Sec: benefit.tensor} for details.

-We note that many existing methods for tensor data analysis employ the tensor normal assumption in seek of parsimony and simplicity in likelihood-based procedure \citep{hoff2011separable,fosdick2014separable,LiZhang2015,CATCH}.
-Such an assumption has demonstrated success in regression and classification problems and motivated the application of TNMM to unsupervised tensor learning.
+Many existing methods for tensor data analysis employ the tensor normal assumption in seek of parsimony and simplicity in likelihood-based procedure \citep{hoff2011separable,fosdick2014separable,LiZhang2015,CATCH}.
+Such an assumption has demonstrated success in regression and classification problems, which motivates the application of TNMM to unsupervised tensor learning.
 On the other hand, although it is known in low dimensions that modeling the dependence benefits clustering, many high-dimensional clustering methods ignore the correlation structure in data when performing variable selection and dimension reduction.
-It makes intuitive sense that modeling the correlation continues to improve clustering accuracy in high dimensions, but careful investigation further reveals that correlations heavily impact the variable selection.
+It makes intuitive sense that modeling the correlation continues to improve clustering accuracy in high dimensions, but careful investigation further reveals that correlations heavily impact the variable selection as well.
 We explain this point in the next section.